 First, the BTP640 dataset is collected and utilized as a benchmark dataset.
 It consists of 640 peptide sequences of which 320 are bitter and the remaining 320 are non-bitter peptides.

 Next, K-mers extraction techniques are used to extract 2-mers.
-Then these 2-mers are passed to NLP for the feature extraction.
+Then these 2-mers are passed to the TFIDF feature extraction module.

-Then, feature extraction is performed on the sequenced data.
-Here, NLP-based technique called, TFIDF is used to extract features from the peptides available in the dataset.
+Then, feature extraction is performed on the 2-mers sequence.
+Here, an NLP-based technique called, TFIDF is used to extract features from the peptides available in the dataset.

-To devise a bitter peptide predictor, features extracted in Step 2 and 3 are transformed into feature matrix and used as an input to the machine learning algorithms including stacking.
-In the proposed model, stacking-based architecture employs three machine learning algorithms, Naïve Bayes (Gaussian NB), Gradient boosting, and ADA-boosting algorithms are used in the Base-Layer and the Random Forest in the Meta-Layer.
+To devise a bitter peptide predictor, features extracted in Steps 2 and 3 are transformed into a feature matrix and used as an input to the machine learning algorithms including stacking.
+In the proposed model, stacking-based architecture employs three machine learning algorithms, Gaussian NB, Gradient boosting, and ADA-boosting algorithms in the Base-Layer and the Random Forest in the Meta-Layer.

-Once the stacked model is trained on the training dataset, it is evaluated on the entire training dataset as well as on a separate test dataset (independent test dataset).
+Once the training dataset is trained using stacked model, it is evaluated on the entire training dataset as well as on a separate test dataset (independent test dataset).
 The suggested model's performance is assessed using the performance measures Sny, Spy, Acy, Bacc, and MaCC.